ChineseTeapot/rpi-x86-build-example/README.md

 * `build` is an excutable to build the docker image.
 * `start` is an excutable to start a container of docker image.

-# Build the docker image
+## Build the docker image on x86 machine

 ```
 ./build